Leseratte10/acsm-calibre-plugin/README.md

 During authorization, the plugin may ask you for the ADE version to emulate.
 Usually you can leave this setting as it is (ADE 2.0.1).

 After you've activated the plugin, make a backup of the activation using the "Export account activation data".
 Then click "Export account encryption key" and import the resulting file into the DeDRM plugin for DRM removal.
 If you're using noDRM's fork of the DeDRM plugin, this step will happen automatically.
+If you don't have the DeDRM plugin set up (or you're not using noDRM's fork and didn't import the key file) you will not be able to read the downloaded books in Calibre due to the DRM.

 Once that's done, download an ACSM file from Adobe's test library and see if you can import it into Calibre: https://www.adobe.com/de/solutions/ebook/digital-editions/sample-ebook-library.html